The proposed Montezuma NorCal Carbon Sequestration Hub is so terrible that it should be named after Cortés instead.

-This is one of the two dozen carbon capture and sequestration projects currently proposed for California, and it’s all ours—endangering communities and ecosystems from the Chevron Richmond refinery on the east shore of San Francisco Bay to Antioch at the entrance to the Sacramento–San Joaquin River Delta; northward to the Valero Refinery in Benicia and eastward again to the Montezuma Wetlands in Solano County, just southeast of Suisun City.
+This is just one of the two dozen carbon capture and sequestration projects currently proposed for California, and it’s all ours—endangering communities and ecosystems from the Chevron Richmond refinery to Antioch at the entrance to the Sacramento–San Joaquin River Delta; then northward to the Valero Refinery in Benicia, and eastward again to the Montezuma Wetlands in Solano County, southeast of Suisun City.
 Emeryville-based Montezuma Wetlands LLC proposes to collect CO2 from four Bay Area refineries (Chevron, Valero, PBF and Marathon), two hydrogen plants, and four fossil gas-fueled power plants, and run the compressed carbon dioxide (CO2) via barges and pipeline under Suisun Bay to the injection site under the 3,200 acre Montezuma wetlands.

-Add your voice to speak up against this type of dangerous project:
+Add your voice to speak up against this dangerous project: